 The tuition and fees deduction allows you to write off up to $4,000 of qualified higher education expenses.
 These expenses include tuition and required fees.
 As a result, you can deduct your books only if you must purchase them through the school as a condition of attendance.
 For example, if your school requires that every student enrolled purchase a certain textbook from the school's campus books service, you could deduct the cost of that book.
 However, if the school simply says the student needs the book, but the student can purchase from the school or elsewhere, the cost of that book cannot be deducted.

 The lifetime learning credit allows you an annual credit of up to $2,000, calculated as 20 percent of up to $10,000 of qualified higher education expenses.
 However, the lifetime learning credit comes with the same restriction as the tuition and fees deduction: books qualify only if you are required to purchase the book as a condition of attendance from the school.
 Otherwise, you can't use the costs in calculating your credit.

-The American opportunity credit offers the widest definition of qualified higher education expenses, which includes books and supplies no matter where you purchase them.
-For example, if the student needs a textbook and can purchase it either through the school or elsewhere, that cost can apply toward calculating the credit -- no matter where the student purchases the book.
-However, you can only claim the American opportunity credit for the first four years of post-secondary education.
+The American Opportunity Credit offers the widest definition of qualified higher education expenses, which includes college textbooks and supplies no matter where you purchase them.
+For example, if the student needs a textbook and can purchase it either through the school or elsewhere, that cost can apply toward calculating the credit – no matter where the student purchases the book.
+However, you can only claim the American Opportunity Credit for the first four years of post-secondary education.